Signed in as:

-The Lovettsville and Neersville areas of Western Loudoun County, Virginia as well as neighbouring Jefferson County, West Virginia are now facing the possibility of a massive transmission infrastructure row 600' to 650' wide with TWO NEW HVAC transmission lines to support the Data Centers in Eastern Loudoun.
+The Lovettsville and Neersville areas of western Loudoun County as well as neighbouring Frederick County, Virginia and Hampshire County and Jefferson County, West Virginia and Frederick County Maryland are now facing the possibility of the existing 500kV and 138kV row expanding into a massive transmission infrastructure corridor 550' to 650' wide to accommodate TWO NEW HVAC transmission lines to support the Data Centers in Eastern Loudoun.

 These lines will require both expanding the existing easements and new greenfield easements,